 One of Andy's signatures is his unusual approach to the finished edges at the base of his cuff bracelets.
 Each end of the piece at the gap (the area where the bracelet meets under the wrist) are of differing widths.
 His work also features multiple layers which lend an extraordinary three-dimensional look; his translation of various animal forms are both forthright and whimsical, and the sight of a resting dragonfly or ambling bear, coupled with quality stones, keeps people in awe.

-You can find jewelry by these artists—and by many more Native American designers—at the Pickle Barrel Trading Post, a family owned and operated business since 2003 located in Globe, Arizona.
-Known for a diverse selection of Southwest gift items and exquisite Native American art and jewelry, their carefully curated collection of turquoise jewelry is constantly changing, with new pieces arriving daily.
-Known as experts in their field, the Pickle Barrel staff considers it a pleasure to assist those with questions concerning the world of Native American jewelry.
-PHOTOS: Jim Lindstrom
+You can find jewelry by these artists and by many more Native American designers at the Pickle Barrel Trading Post, a family owned and operated business since 2003!
+Located in Globe, Arizona and known for a diverse selection of Southwest gift items and exquisite Native American art and jewelry, their carefully curated collection of turquoise jewelry is constantly changing, with new pieces arriving daily.
+Regarded as experts in their field, the Pickle Barrel staff considers it a pleasure to assist those with questions concerning the world of Native American jewelry.